beginner-corp/slack/readme.md

 # currently implemented api :tada:

-(If the method signature below is *not* syntax highlighted then it needs parameter validation and tests.
+If the method signature below is *not* syntax highlighted then it needs parameter validation and tests.
 See the `channels.history` for a good example of how to do this if you want to contibute.
-Of course, all contributions are super ppreciated!
-There are many ways this library can be improved.
+Of course, all contributions are super appreciated!
+There are many ways this library can be improved. :honeybee::triangular_flag_on_post:

 - `api.test(params, (err, data)=>)`
 - `auth.test(token, (err, data)=>)`